obonaventure/cnp3/book-2nd/principles/network.rst

 |  1     |  none              |    1     |
 +--------+--------------------+----------+

+The figure below shows the path followed by the packets on the `R1->R3->R4->R2->R5` path in red with on each arrow the label used in the packets.

 We will discuss later Multi-Protocol Label Switching (MPLS) as the example of a deployed networking technology that relies on label switching.
 MPLS is more complex than the above description because it has been designed to be easily integrated with datagram technologies.
 However, the principles remain. `Asynchronous Transfer Mode`(ATM) and Frame Relay are other examples of technologies that rely on `label switching`.